jovotech/learn-jovo/tutorials/deploy-to-google-cloud/README.md

 ![Deploy your Alexa Skill and Google Action to Google Cloud](./img/deploy-to-google-cloud.jpg "Host your Voice Apps on Cloud Functions and Firestore")

-Learn how to host your Alexa Skills and Google Actions on Google Cloud with Cloud Functions and Firestore as your database.
+Learn how to host your Alexa Skills and Google Actions on Google Cloud with Cloud Functions and Firebase (Google Cloud Firestore) as your database.

 * [Introduction](#introduction)
 * [Google Cloud Functions](#google-cloud-functions)